 Please contact us if you would like your skink to be held at your closest fedex hub.
 Please note it must be a "FedEX Ship Center" and not a "FedEx print and ship center" Print and ship centers do not accept live animal shipments.

 We guarantee live arrival and the skink to be in good condition upon arrival.
 Someone must be there at the time the box arrives.
 The guarantee is void if no one is there to accept the package at the time of delivery.
 Unfortunately once the animals are out of our hands, we cannot control what can go wrong.
 We are here to help with any questions along the way in regards to the care of the skink you have purchased from us.

 Prices are simply based on supply and demand!
 Some species are more rare and some lineages are in higher demand.
 The prices will reflect as so.
-Prices of our blue tongues will start at $250 (restrictions apply) plus shipping this year.
+Prices of our blue tongues will start at $225 plus shipping in 2020.
+Discounts on multiples can be negotiated.

 We personally use Aspen shavings for our Australian species and cocochip or cypress for our Indonesians.
 In drier environments, you may find that Aspen might not work for you.
 If you notice shedding issues with your skink it may be time to switch over to something that holds a little more humidity.